-The book contains a Getting Started chapter and 11 lessons, which may take varied lengths of time to complete.
+The book contains a Getting Started chapter and eleven lessons, which may take varied lengths of time to complete.

-With the possible exception of Lesson 6, you should be able to teach one chapter of this book per session, but-depending on the number and duration of sessions in your class-you may wish to combine related exercises from some of the shorter lessons, or break up the more involved projects.
+You should be able to teach one chapter of this book per session, but-depending on the number and duration of sessions in your class-you may wish to combine related exercises from some of the shorter lessons, or break up the more involved projects.
 This can be a good way to brighten the technical lessons with the some of the more creative exercises, providing your students the satisfaction of seeing a result at the end of each class.

-You should make your own assessment of the complexity of the exercises in each lesson.
-Some non-essential exercises-and exercises requiring Internet access, where that is not available in class-may be best assigned as follow-up work to be completed at home.
+Exercises requiring Internet access or a printer-where those are not available in class-may be best assigned as follow-up work to be completed at home.